reactjs/rfcs/text/000-isEvent.md

 }
 ```

-This will allow React developers to depend on the library until only versions of React that support `isSyntheticEvent` are commonplace.
+This will allow React developers to depend on the library until only versions of React that support `isEvent` are commonplace.
 Allowing for a smooth transition.

 # How we teach this